 On 14th May 2021, the tourist season officially opened in Greece.
-A few movement restrictions are still in place.
+However, certain movement restrictions and rules are still in place.
 Here’s what you need to know to travel to Greece in Summer 2021.

 Summer 2021 – Restrictions in Greece

-Depending on when you plan to visit Greece in 2021, you may find a few restrictions within the country.
-Some of them might affect your vacation.
-It’s important to know them in advance of your planned vacation.
+If you are planning to visit Greece in 2021, you will find a few restrictions still exist within the country, and they tend to change often.
+It’s important to be aware of these restrictions in advance of your planned vacation.

 Summer 2021 – Movement Restrictions in Greece